SkullKiddo/binChooser/README.md

-Simple app as an excuse to play around with react
+Simple app as an excuse to play around with react and google firebase